 The Germans invaded The English Jersey Islands during World War II, which made it the only English territory to live under occupation during the conflict.

-The six episodes of Island at War deal with life under the duress on a fictionalized version of Jersey and Guernsey.
-Real life events are the basis for this series.
+The six episodes of Island at War deal with life under duress on a fictionalized version of Jersey and Guernsey.
+Real-life events are the basis for this series.
 Many are similar to some of the plot lines in the novel The Guernsey Literary and Potato Peel Pie Society.

 You’ll recognize Downton’s Anna Bates, actress Joanne Froggatt, as one of the female leads in Island at War.
 Sadly, this didn’t get a second season, so you will be left hanging on some plot points, but I think it’s worth your time.

-Currently Island at War is only available on Roku.
+Currently, Island at War is only available on Roku.
 It’s free to watch with ads.

 You may already know something about the code-breakers of Bletchley Circle from movies like Enigma and The Imitation Game.
 The Bletchley Circle is the story of the women cryptographers and their lives almost a decade later.
 Now they are librarians, office girls, and mothers who can never speak of their jobs during the war–not even to their husbands or parents.

-I loved this ensemble cast lead by Anna Maxwell Martin, who played Esther Summerson in Bleak House.
+I loved this ensemble cast led by Anna Maxwell Martin, who played Esther Summerson in Bleak House.
 Netflix has all seven episodes from the two seasons produced.